 There are four categories of competition and four “best of” winners.
 Cat breeders compete in the Championship Class for unneutered pedigreed adult cats.
 The Premiership Class is for neutered and spayed (“altered”) pedigreed cats.
 Obviously, wins by these cats will not increase the monetary value of their progeny, but the prestige is still there.
 There’s the Kitten Class for registered breeds 4 to 8 months.
 And there’s the Household Pet Class.
 Your old moggie can compete with the best of them, mixed breed and purebred, here.

 What’s nice about the Household Pet Class, I think, is that cats must be neutered or spayed and must have their claws.
 The cats I saw competing ranged from a very pretty little silver and white “girly” cat to a big old cat with lopsided black and white markings and wonderful tomcat head.
 There was a grey tabby who looked just like my Yeti.
-But while I was thinking maybe I should enter her, the judge explained that part of what he’s looking for is temperament – “it’s not good if they try to bite me.”
+But while I was thinking maybe I should enter her next year, the judge explained that part of what he’s looking for is temperament – “it’s not good if they try to bite me.”
 Rules out Yeti, I thought.
 All my cats, for that matter.

 Exhibitors lined half the Special Events Building, with nylon mesh carriers housing their cats between appearances in one of the five rings.
 They were happy to let visitors look, even pet their cats.
 But it’s serious business, so you have to make sure you’re not in the way or bothering an animal gearing up for the show ring.